hazah/activeview/README.md

   # Note that the following actions render the form directly.
 This is because it is a view.
   # Therefore, we do not need a template to handle this action!
-  # Note, also, that we are not passing parameters around.
-Since we've handed off the
-  # model to a view, the parameters will still be available in that context.

   def create
     @post = Post.build